dfrechdev/create-apex-js-app/README.md

 #### Other

 For other external libraries that are already available on your site and you do not want to add to your library as a dependency, you can extend the configuration.
-In the rollup.config.js file your will find a "globals" and "external" attribute that you can amend to your needs.
+In the rollup.config.js file you will find a "globals" and "external" attribute that you can amend to your needs.

 ## Author